nguyenthanhjt/google-data-analytics-professional-certificate-course/2_Ask-Questions-to-Make-Data-Driven-Decisions/3_Week-3_More-spreadsheet-basics/4_Save-time-with-structured-thinking/resources/5-data-analytics-project-for-beginners.md

 > Tip: Anytime you’re scraping data from the internet, remember to respect and abide by each website’s terms of service.
 Limit your scraping activities so as not to overwhelm a company’s servers, and always cite your sources when you present your data findings in your portfolio.

 **Example web scraping project**: Todd W. Schneider of [Wedding Crunchers](https://toddwschneider.com/posts/when-harvard-met-sally-n-gram-analysis-of-the-new-york-times-weddings-section/) scraped some 60,000 New York Times wedding announcements published from 1981 to 2016 to measure the frequency of specific phrases.

+### 2. Data cleaning

+A significant part of your role as a data analyst is cleaning data to make it ready to analyze.
+Data cleaning (also called data scrubbing) is the process of removing incorrect and duplicate data, managing any holes in the data, and making sure the formatting of data is consistent.

+As you look for a data set to practice cleaning, look for one that includes multiple files gathered from multiple sources without much curation.
+Some sites where you can find “dirty” data sets to work with include:

+- CDC Wonder
+- Data.gov
+- World Bank
+- Data.world
+- /r/datasets

+**Example data cleaning project**: [This Medium article](https://medium.com/@raahimkhan_85173/data-cleaning-and-exploratory-data-analysis-with-pandas-on-trending-you-tube-video-statistics-e06d7cd08710) outlines how data analyst Raahim Khan cleaned a set of daily-updated statistics on trending YouTube videos.